dafny-lang/dafny/docs/DafnyRef/Statements.md

 Using an `{:axiom}` attribute makes the claim that the assume statement is OK because it is known outside the Dafny program to be true.
-The verifier will not complain about it, but it is the user's responsibility to be absolutelu=y sure that the proposition is indeed true.
+The verifier will not complain about it, but it is the user's responsibility to be absolutely sure that the proposition is indeed true.

 Using `...` as the argument of the statement is deprecated.